What to seek from God - the experience of a child with Sri Sathya Sai

 "Swami, I still seek you because you are more important for me than my self-respect too"?

 Swami has said that God will not give Himself easily to everyone.
 He will give Himself only to those who want Him as top priority.
-And for those people, He has promised to give the greatest gift - Himself!
+And that means having the ability to go through the three zeroes test!
+That test will ensure we seek that seeking which we will never have to seek anything again!
+For those people, Swami, the Sadguru, promises to give the greatest gift - Himself!

 If you liked this, you might also like to read: